 Pro Tip: When it comes to link building strategies, get the ball rolling with affiliate marketing, guest blog posting, and influencer marketing.

 Off-page SEO is comprised of everything you do outside of your website.
-This includes blogging on other sites (and linking back to yours), all brand mentions across the web (whether linked or unlinked), social media marketing and more.
+This includes blogging on other sites and linking back to yours (ForTech is one good example), all brand mentions across the web (whether linked or unlinked), social media marketing and more.

 So, we've discussed various aspects of search engine optimization, but how can SEO improve your business?
 Let’s talk about actionable strategies and the results they bring.

 If your brand isn't online, it doesn’t exist.
 But if you are online and nobody knows about you... that’s even worse.

 You have to make sure that people can find your business easily, and that's where SEO comes into play.
 More than 93 percent of ALL TRAFFIC comes from search engines, and more than 94 percent of mobile search comes from Google.
 Thus, SEO sends your brand's website traffic.
 It’s as simple as that.

 People find you easier when you rank high on search results.
 And it’s a paradox because SEO creates more traffic, but great website traffic is also a strong SEO signal.